musakurel/butterfly-project/README.md

 * Your changes should be well-scoped and explained in the write-up
 * Your write-up should be thoughtful and coherent

+You should also provide a small **write-up** that explains the decisions (for instance, the HTTP verbs for new endpoints) and trade-offs you made.
+If you add any new dependencies, spend some time talking about why you chose them.

+You are free to refactor or improve any code you think should be refactored, but please include a note about such changes in your write-up.
+Any changes you make should be scoped and explained as though you are opening a pull request against an existing codebase used in a production API service.

 ❗️ If you have any questions or concerns, please do not hesitate to contact us!

 ### Scoring rubric